10 tips for delivering a great Click & Collect experience

 7. Display all fulfilment options

 If you don't offer all items for Click and Collect, make sure that you display all of the fulfilment options available on each product once added to the basket and/or on each individual product page, rather than making the user go through the entire checkout process before discovering an item is not eligible for Click and Collect.
-To avoid these problems you should endeavour to offer as much as you can for Click and Collect and only not offer it on items when it is completely impractical or impossible.
+To avoid these problems you should endeavour to offer as much as you can for Click & Collect and only not offer it on items when it is completely impractical or impossible.
+By using Click & Collect in conjunction with Endless Aisle you can extend the reach of your stock meaning orders can be fulfilled from other stores or central inventory, for customer collection.

 Example checkout showing fulfilment options for each line item